 The most basic way to protect your teeth from damage is by wearing a mouth guard.
 If you suffer from occlusal disease, Dr. Gerald Regni, Jr. will discuss your treatment options with you.

-Minor occlusal disease may be easily treated with tooth equilibration, which helps to realign the teeth for a better bite.
+Minor occlusal disease may be treated with tooth equilibration, which helps to realign the teeth for a better bite.
 Other cases may require a more precise treatment to help eliminate TMJ and jaw stress.
 The most complex cases will require reshaping of multiple teeth to restore a proper balance in the bite.

 Is There a Cure for Occlusal Disease?